open-sauced/docs/docs/features/contributor-insights.md

 3. **Import your GitHub Following**:
    Connect to your GitHub to create a Contributor Insight Page with all the contributors you follow.

-Once your Contributor Insight Pageis created, you'll be able to see an overview of all the contributors in your list, a graph of their activity, and a detailed breakdown of the contributors.
+Once your Contributor Insight Page is created, you'll be able to see an overview of all the contributors in your list, a graph of their activity, and a detailed breakdown of the contributors.

-If you're having trouble syncing your Organization or Team, check out our [Sync Your GitHub Team in our FAQs](../welcome/faqs.md#sync-your-github-team).
+If you're having trouble syncing your Organization or Team, check out the [Sync Your GitHub Team section in our FAQs](../welcome/faqs.md#sync-your-github-team).